 As a general matter, the Company does not provide perquisites to its executive officers.
-In Europe, consistent with regional compensation practices, cars are provided to mid and upper level managers, including Messrs.
-Harris and Platzer.
+In Europe and South America, consistent with regional compensation practices, cars are provided to mid and upper level managers, including Messrs.
+Platzer and Bregolato.
+Under Mr. Naples' employment agreement, he is entitled following his retirement date to a reimbursement of club membership fees, medical and dental coverage, a leased car and reimbursement for certain other miscellaneous expenses.

-Under Mr. Naples' prior employment agreement with us, we made loans to him in the aggregate principal amount of \$642,326 in 1999 to cover withholding and additional taxes on stock awards.
-The two loans have a nine-year term and bear interest rates of 5.28% and 6.20%.
-The aggregate principal balance remains outstanding.
-Mr. Naples paid \$34,626 during the year ended December 31, 2007, representing all of the interest accrued to that date on such indebtedness.
+Under Mr. Naples' prior employment agreement with us, we made two loans to him in the aggregate principal amount of \$642,326 in 1999, to cover withholding and additional taxes on stock awards which were repaid in full in 2008.